tomaswalander/monorepo-typescript-turbo-react-vite-storybook-jest-eslint-prettier/README.md

 ## Getting started

-1. Install node-version or nvm and ensure to use the pinned version - or otherwise install the correct Node Version (rever to `.node-version`)
+1. Install [nodenv](https://github.com/nodenv/nodenv) or [nvm](https://github.com/nvm-sh/nvm) and ensure to use the pinned version - or otherwise install the correct Node Version (rever to `.node-version`)
+  1.a) If using nvm run `nvm install`
+  1.b) With nodenv run `nodenv install`
+2. Run `node --version` and ensure your version is *v20.11.1*
-2. Enable corepack `corepack enable`
+3. Enable corepack `corepack enable`
-3. Ensure the corret yarn version using `yarn set version <desired-version>`.
+4. Ensure the correct yarn version using `yarn set version <desired-version>`.
 Refer to `package.json` for the version to use.
-4. Run `yarn` in the repo root
+5. Run `yarn` in the repo root

 Now you should be able to run the apps and the varios commands, e.g., `yarn lint` to perform static code analysis.
 Refer to `package.json` in the root for other repo-wide scripts.